 A presentation on the way that the law will deal with contracts that have the wrong names, missing timetables and broad discretions.
 Discusses Derek Hodd vs Climate Change Capital, Liberty Mercian vs Cuddy, Wuhan Ocean vs Nantong Huigang and Mid Essex Hospital Trust vs Compass Group.

-(Originally given at "Palo Alto Goes Global" at the Royal Institution, September 2013.
-Video of the presentation is available here)
+(Originally given at "Palo Alto Goes Global" at the Royal Institution, September 2013 (video))

 "How to steer your investment round through the storm" Blog for Startup Grind 2015 - original publication